IDARB: Reception

-During #IDARBs previews and releases, many reviewers struggled to describe the game; an official press release at an event to promote ID@Xbox in San Francisco in 2015 described it as "a chaotic 8-player eSport jumping jetpack future arena ball game that is as inspired by Bomberman and Smash Bros. as it is by cans of soda, paint-by-numbers books, and driving five miles faster than the speed limit".
-This carried over to reviews; IGNs Mitch Dyer described it as "part combo-based arcade game, part hockey, part basketball, and part Super Smash Bros." and Eurogamers Daniel Starkey noted that the game was "welding the anarchy of Smash Bros., NES-era platforming, and Twitter hashtags into a curious pastiche ... an absolute farce".
-This chaos was often praised by reviewers; however, it was also noted as often too much, especially when three or four players were on each team.
+During #IDARBs previews and releases, many reviewers struggled to describe the game.
+An official press release at an event to promote ID@Xbox in San Francisco in 2015 described it as "a chaotic 8-player eSport jumping jetpack future arena ball game that is as inspired by Bomberman and Smash Bros. as it is by cans of soda, paint-by-numbers books, and driving five miles faster than the speed limit".
+This carried over to reviews.
+IGNs Mitch Dyer described it as "part combo-based arcade game, part hockey, part basketball, and part Super Smash Bros." and Eurogamers Daniel Starkey noted that the game was "welding the anarchy of Smash Bros., NES-era platforming, and Twitter hashtags into a curious pastiche ... an absolute farce".
+This chaos was frequently praised by reviewers.
+However, it was also often noted as too much, especially when three or four players were on each team.
 Polygons Griffin McElroy called any more than two players per team "a bit inscrutable" with a four vs. four match being "batshit crazy".
-In this mode they further stated that "just finding your own character will occupy most of your mental faculties".
+In this mode, they further stated that "just finding your own character will occupy most of your mental faculties".
 On the other hand, IGN felt that "with less than four players, IDARB sparks, but never quite catches fire".
 Review aggregator website Metacritic averaged review scores to a 77, indicating "generally favorable" reviews.